-Cannabis has been a hotly debated issue in recent years, and as more states vote to legalize recreational use, it's no surprise that so-called "weed weddings" are becoming hugely popular across the nation.
+Cannabis has been a hotly debated issue in recent years, and with marijuana legalization on the 2020 election ballot in multiple states (including New Jersey), it’s no surprise that so-called “weed weddings” are becoming hugely popular across the nation.

 In legal-use states, the annual Cannabis Wedding Expo has set the bar for industry vendors that want to help weed-friendly couples celebrate their big day.
-As more of the country says yes to recreational marijuana, here are a few cannabis wedding trends you're likely to see in the near future.
+Here are a few cannabis wedding trends you’re likely to see in the near future.

 Cannabis Wedding Trends NJ Couples Can Jump On Now